CodecoolGlobal/tech-interview-workbook-Kattkovacs/docs/module_web_with_python.md

             if arr[j] > arr[j+1] :
                 arr[j], arr[j+1] = arr[j+1], arr[j]
 #### Explain the process of finding the maximum and minimum value in a list of numbers!
 Assign a variable to min and max which are both the first elements of the array.
 Then loop through the array starting from the second element and examine each element.
 If the examined element is bigger than the value assigned to the max variable, change the max variable value to that element.
-Sam with the min, but the consition is that the examined element is smaller.
+Same with the min, but the condition is that the examined element is smaller.
 #### Explain the process of calculating the average value in an array of numbers!
 Sums up the values of the array and divides the sum with the length of the array.
 #### What is Big O complexity?
 Explain time and space complexity!
-Big O Notation is the language we use to describe the complexity of an algorithm.
-In other words, Big O Notation is the language we use for talking about how long an algorithm takes to run.
+Big O Notation is the language we use to describe the complexity of an algorithm, we use it for talking about how long an algorithm takes to run.
 It is how we compare the efficiency of different approaches to a problem.
 With Big O Notation we express the runtime in terms of — how quickly it grows relative to the input, as the input gets larger.
 Time: O(1) & O(log n) < O(n) < O (n log n) < O(n^2) < O(2^n) < O(n!)
 Space: memory optimization
 #### Explain the process of calculating the average value in a linked list of numbers!